Memory Efficient Neural Processes via Constant Memory Attention Block: Experiments

 \section{Experiments}

-In this section, we evaluate CMANPs on standard NP tasks that have been extensively benchmarked: image completion and meta-regression tasks.
-Furthermore, we provide analysis of CMANPs, showcasing their versatility.
-We compare CMANPs against the large variety of members of the Neural Process family: Conditional Neural Processes (CNPs)~\citep{garnelo2018conditional}, Neural Processes (NPs)~\citep{garnelo2018neural}, Bootstrapping Neural Processes (BNPs)~\citep{lee2020bootstrapping}, (Conditional) Attentive Neural Processes (C)ANPs~\citep{kim2019attentive}, and Bootstrapping Attentive Neural Processes (BANPs)~\citep{lee2020bootstrapping}.
-In addition, we compare against the recent state-of-the-art methods: Latent Bottlenecked Attentive Neural Processes (LBANPs)~\citep{feng2023latent} and Transformer Neural Processes (TNPs)~\citep{nguyen2022transformer}.
-We also compare against the Not-Diagonal variants of the state-of-the-art methods (LBANP-ND and TNP-ND).
+In this section, we aim to evaluate the empirical performance of CMANPs and provide an analysis of CMANPs.
+To do so, we compare CMANPs against a large variety of members of the Neural Process family on standard NP benchmarks: image completion and meta-regression.
+Specifically, we compare against Conditional Neural Processes (CNPs)~\citep{garnelo2018conditional}, Neural Processes (NPs)~\citep{garnelo2018neural}, Bootstrapping Neural Processes (BNPs)~\citep{lee2020bootstrapping}, (Conditional) Attentive Neural Processes (C)ANPs~\citep{kim2019attentive}, Bootstrapping Attentive Neural Processes (BANPs)~\citep{lee2020bootstrapping}, Latent Bottlenecked Attentive Neural Processes (LBANPs)~\citep{feng2023latent}, and Transformer Neural Processes (TNPs)~\citep{nguyen2022transformer}.
+We also compare against the Not-Diagonal extensions of the state-of-the-art methods (i.e., LBANP-ND and TNP-ND).

-For the purpose of consistency, we set the number of latents (i.e., bottleneck size) $L_I = L_B = 128$ across all experiments.
-We also set $B_Q = 5$.
-Similarly, for LBANPs, we report results with the number of latents (i.e., bottleneck size) $L = 128$ across all experiments.
-We show in the analysis section that our reported performance of CMANPs can be further improved by increasing the number of latents ($L_I$ or $L_B$) and decreasing the prediction block size $B_Q$.
+For consistency, we set the number of latents (i.e., bottleneck size) $|L_I| = |L_B| = 128$ across all experiments.
+We also set $b_Q = 5$.
+To fairly compare iterative attention and CMABs, we report results for LBANPs with the same sized bottleneck (i.e., number of latents $L = 128$) as CMANPs across all experiments.
+Due to space limitations, additional hyperparameters and experiments are included in the appendix\footnote{Code: \href{https://github.com/BorealisAI/constant-memory-anp}{https://github.com/BorealisAI/constant-memory-anp}.}.

-Due to space limitations, several details are included in the appendix (1) experiments on contextual multi-armed bandits (2) implementation details\footnote{The code will be released upon acceptance.} such as hyperparameters and their selection are included in the Appendix (3) an application of CMABs on Temporal Point Processes, showing their general applicability.